unmonk/date-utility/README.md

 Date-Utility
 ============

-A small library that has some date verification and utilities.
+A library that has some date verification and utilities with a dependency on Moment

 ## Installation